chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 1. From the client machine (not the same machine you just set up the repository on), open a browser and navigate to the url of the package repository you just set up.
 1. On that page it will contain instructions on how to install.
 Follow those instructions and that will set up the client (Chocolatey.Server v0.2.2+ ONLY).
-1. If you don't have that, you will need to use the local script pointed to download from the bare nupkg url that is available for chocolatey.nupkg.
+1. If you don't have that, you will need to use the local script pointed to download from the bare nupkg url that is available for chocolatey.nupkg (which we gathered in Exercise 0).
 1. Open PowerShell.exe as an administrative shell.
 You can type "Windows Key + X + A" (Windows 8+ - when that comes up if it is cmd.exe, simply type `powershell` to get into it).
 1. If you need FIPS compliance, run `choco feature enable --name="'useFipsCompliantChecksums'"`.
 1. Run `choco source remove --name="'chocolatey'"` to remove the default community package repository.